YisraelBerman/positions/README.md

 Note: It may take up to 48 hours for these changes to propagate globally

-## Step 3: Create A Records for Your React App and Keycloak
+## Step 3: Create A Records for Your React App

 1. In the Route 53 console, select your hosted zone
 2. Click "Create record"